zishan-ali/tyler/README.md

   - [**Step 1**](#create-an-issue) Create an issue to inform the maintainers and other contributors about what you're working on.

   - [**Step 2**](#fork-the-repository) Fork the repository, develop and test your code changes and add any relevant documentation.
-Ensure that your commit messages clearly describe the changes.
+Ensure that your commit messages describe the changes.

   - [**Step 3**](#make-a-pull-request) Make a pull request.

 ### Create an Issue

 Scour the issues for an issue similar to what you'd be working on prior to starting a discussion.
-It is possible that someone else is already working on your idea, your approach is not quite right, or that the functionality exists already.
+It's possible that someone else is already working on your idea, your approach is not quite right, or that the functionality exists already.

-If not [click here](https://github.com/zishan-ali/tyler/issues/new?template=feature_request.md) to create a ticket for a feature request.
+If not, [click here](https://github.com/zishan-ali/tyler/issues/new?template=feature_request.md) to create a ticket for a feature request.

 There is no style guide as of yet but attempt to keep your code as clean as possible and follow conventions already set out in the existing codebase.